jjvanzon/JJs-Reference-Architecture/apis.md

 A version of it is available on [`JJs-Pre-Release-Package-Feed`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.SqlClient).

-With an `API` like that, we can execute `SQL` in a strongly-typed way, often with only a single code line.
+With an `API` like that, we can execute `SQL` command in a strongly-typed way, often with only a single code line.

-The first choice of doing it is to make the SQL file embedded resources:
+The first choice of doing it might be to make the `SQL` file embedded resources:

 ![](images/sql-as-embedded-resource.png)